 Shadow Lake is located in Park City Mountain Resort (or PCMR as us locals know it), and can be access from the ski resort, or for a shorter route, via Guardsmans Pass.
 Shadow Lake sits in a bowl-like area, surrounding by pine trees and mountains.
 This is a popular area for mountain bikers.
 Hiking to Shadow Lake via Guardsmans Pass will offer a relief from the heat during summer months, and get you out of the valley smog/haze.

-While the neighboring lakes, Bloods Lake (now on private property) and Lake Lackawaxen get over populated, Shadow Lake offers much needed solitude.
+While the neighboring lakes, Bloods Lake and Lake Lackawaxen get over populated, Shadow Lake offers much needed solitude.
 The best thing about this trail?
 Dogs are allowed off leash and are allowed to swim at the lake.
 This trail was surprisingly very scenic, much cooler temperature-wise, I only saw maybe 5 people the entire time, I saw a large moose, and it takes about 2 hours to complete the loop.
 Although this hike can be doing as an in-and-out trail, you might as well turn it into a loop to see new things.

 From SLC, head South on I-215 and take exit 6 for 6200 South, and turn left.
 This will put you on Wasatch Blvd.
 When you get to the 7-11 and entrance to Big Cottonwood Canyon, turn left.
 Head up BCC for about 14 miles until you see the big sign for Guardsmans Pass, and turn left up the narrow winding road.
 Follow this for another 4 miles until you reach Guardsmans Pass Overlook, and park here.
 No restrooms are available.

 UPDATE August 2019

 This information is no longer accurate due to the new parking area.
 I will update this info as soon as I can get out there and hike it.

 Dog friendly?
 Yes, off leash